lim8less/task-manager/README.md

 2. **Deploy on Render:**
    - Connect your GitHub repo to [Render](https://render.com)
-   - Select the `backend` folder as root directory
    - Set environment variables in Render dashboard:
      - `MONGODB_URI`: Your MongoDB Atlas connection string
      - `JWT_SECRET`: A secure random string